amitkumartiwaridis/amitkumartiwaridis/README.md

 ### 🎯 Let's Collaborate!

-If you're working on mobile apps, backend APIs, or real-time systems—**I'm open to collaborations, code reviews, and consulting**.
+If you're working on mobile apps, backend APIs, or real-time systems—**I'm open to Collaborations, Code Reviews, and Consulting**.

 ---